silviamaggi/smd-com/_posts/2018-07-18-because-we-can-exhibition.md

   - photography
   - exhibition
   - france
-description: I’m presenting three pictures at the Because We Can! exhibition by Shutter Hub, part of Festival Pil’Ours.
+description: 'I’m presenting three pictures at the Because We Can! exhibition by Shutter Hub, part of Festival Pil’Ours.'
 featured-image: feat-jayne_180718_7765-header.jpg
 redirect_from:
   - /because-we-can-shutter-hub-exhibition-festival-pilours/